-When "Lock" is selected a password entry window will appear when the [UTILITY] key is pressed to access the utility pages.
+When "Lock" is selected a password entry window will appear when the [UTILITY] button is pressed to access the utility pages.

-Use the [◀] and [▶] keys to position the cursor, and the dial to enter the desired character at the cursor location.
-When all of the password's characters have been entered as required press the [ENTER] key.
+Use the [ ◀ ] and [ ▶ ] buttons to position the cursor, and the dial to enter the desired character at the cursor location.
+When all of the password's characters have been entered as required press the [ENTER] button.